Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 pytest==7.4.3
 ```

-Pushing new changes to our branch automatically re-triggers the CI teststo re-run.
+Pushing new changes to our branch automatically re-triggers the CI tests to re-run.
 When all of our tests pass, we'll see a big green check mark next stating that "All checks have passed" and a green check next to our commit in our commit history.
 If some of your checks don't pass, you can see what went wrong by clicking on the check which will launch the runtime information.